 Caroline Abbott died in September of 1887.
 Josiah Abbott continued to live at 317 Commonwealth until his death in June of 1891.

-William Chick was an investment banker until his father’s death in 1929, after which he succeeded his father as president of John H. Pray & Company, dealers in carpets, rug, wallpaper, and furniture.
+William Chick was an investment banker until the death of his father, Isaac William Chick, in March of 1929.
+William Chick then succeeded him as president of John H. Pray & Company, dealers in furniture, carpets, rugs, and wallpaper.

 In May of 1917, William Chick applied for (and subsequently received) permission to add two new windows and to remodel the interior.

-The Chicks continued to live at 317 Commonwealth until William Chick’s death in October of 1965.
+William and Ruth Chick continued to live at 317 Commonwealth until his death in October of 1965.
+Ruth Chick moved thereafter.

-In September of 1966, florist Maynard Winston and his wife, Miriam G. (MacLeod) Winston, acquired 317 Commonwealth from the Chick Estate.
+On September 8, 1966, 317 Commonwealth was purchased from William Chick’s estate by florist Maynard Winston and his wife, Miriam G. (MacLeod) Winston.
 In October of 1966, Maynard Winston applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
 In November of 1966, he amended the plans to increase the number of apartments to six.
 The Winstons lived in one of the apartments.